-The promoter region mutation alone can increase the PHS rate from 23.5% (RRR) to 28.9% (SRR).
-The combination of promoter mutation and one or two coding region mutations could increase the PHS susceptibility from 28.9% (SRR) to 43.4% (SSS) and 44.9% (SRS) (Figure 5 and Table 4).
-The moderate difference of the phenotypic effect between RRR and SRR haplotypes derived from promoter mutation implies that the promoter mutation has quantitative effect on regulating PHS as discussed by Liu et al. (2013) because the mutation in promoter will just change gene expression amount quantitatively.
+By haplotype comparing, the promoter region mutation alone can increase the PHS rate from 23.5% (RRR) to 28.9% (SRR).
+The combination of promoter mutation and coding region mutations could increase the PHS susceptibility from 28.9% (SRR) to 43.4% (SSS) and 44.9% (SRS) (Figure 5 and Table 4).
+The moderate difference of the phenotypic effect between RRR and SRR haplotypes derived from promoter mutation implies that the promoter mutation has quantitative effect on regulating PHS possibly by reducing gene expressing amount.
 However the coding region mutations will result in weak or non-functional gene expressing products like a mis-spliced and truncated nonfunctional transcript according to Liu et al. (2013).
 That is why the coding region mutations shown greater effect on PHS phenotype than promoter mutation.

 To identify the effect difference between two coding region mutations, PHS phenotype was compared for different haplotypes of SNP+1587 and SNP+1607.
 The mutation at SNP+1587 changed the PHS rate from 44.9% (SRS) to 43.4% (SSS), which didn’t reach the significant level (P<0.05).
 However the mutation at SNP+1607 increased the PHS from 28.9% (SRR) to 44.9% (SRS) significantly.
-That means the SNP+1607 mutation might be more critical than SNP+1587 mutation.
+That means the SNP+1607 mutation might be more critical than SNP+1587 mutation for PHS variation.
+The difference was also detected by single marker association analysis (Table 2).
+SNP666 has much smaller p-value (2.48E4) than SNP646 (2.33E6).
 It is reasonable because the truncated protein from SNP+1607 mutation might have more effect than the mis-splicing mutation in SNP+1587 on gene function.
-This difference needs further validation with more SRS haplotype because there were only four cultivars in this haplotype group.
+This difference needs further validation with more genotypes with SRS haplotype because there were only four cultivars in this haplotype group.